Kay Griffel

-Kay Griffel (born December 26, 1940, in Eldora, Iowa) is an American operatic spinto soprano.
+Kay Griffel (Born December 26, 1940, in Eldora, Iowa) is an American operatic spinto soprano.

 Early life and education

-After earning a Bachelor of Music from Northwestern University, she pursued further studies with Lotte Lehmann at the Music Academy of the West in Santa Barbara.
-She received a Fulbright Scholarship and a Rockefeller Foundation Grant.
-In 1962 she won the Metropolitan Opera National Council Auditions.
-She also won a competition sponsored by the National Association of Teachers of Singing.
-In the mid 1960s she pursued graduate studies at the Musikhochschule Berlin.
-She also received further instruction from Nadia Boulanger at the Fontainebleau School and Pierre Bernac in Paris.
+After earning a Bachelor of Music from Northwestern University, she pursued further studies with Lotte Lehmann at the Music Academy of the West in Montecito, Nadia Boulanger at the Fontainebleau School, and Pierre Bernac in Paris.
+She received a Fulbright Scholarship and a Rockefeller Foundation Grant, and would go on to win the 1960 NATS Artist Award and the 1962 Metropolitan Opera National Council Auditions.

 Career

 On November 4, 1960, Griffel made her stage debut at the Lyric Opera of Chicago (LOC) as Mercedes in Georges Bizet's Carmen with Jean Madeira in the title role, Renata Scotto as Micaela, Giuseppe di Stefano as Don Jose, Robert Merrill as Escamillo, and Lovro von Matacic conducting.
 She also appeared at the LOC that season as the Shepherd Boy in Giacomo Puccini's Tosca, Siegrune in Richard Wagner's Die Walküre, the Little Savoyard in Umberto Giordano's Fedora, and Kate Pinkerton in Puccini's Madama Butterfly.